krishnam1912/LibraryManagementSystem/README.md

 # LibraryManagementSystem
-An application for library management system using MySQL and Java
+An application for library management system using MySQL and Java.